 The man laughs.
 A small stream of blood escapes from his mouth and crawls down toward his chin.

 “Help me up,” he says.
 “I can’t move my arms.
 We’ll walk to the village, find someone to heal my wounds.
 After, you and I will eat a big meal together.”

 The man smiles.
 Some of his teeth are gold.

 “Why is any honest man shot?” he answers.
 “Evil, greed, fear.
-It is the eternal battle, good versus evil.
+It is the eternal battle, yes?
+Good versus evil.
 Come help me up.
-You’re not the kind of boy to let a man die in the jungle.”
+You’re not the kind of boy to let a man die in the woods.”